 TIPS FOR TRAVELING TO SAUDI ARABIA IN 2020: AN INSIDER GUIDE

-The country has been closed for tourists for so long and it is an unknown territory to many.
-The e-visa system is a great start, but those visiting should come with an open mind and ready to adjust.
-Tourism industry in Saudi is still almost non-existent—the infrastructure is not there yet, finding tours and getting around may be difficult and online information about the sites is often unreliable.
+The most important advise to those who are traveling to Saudi Arabia is that you should come with an open mind and ready to adapt and adjust.
+Tourism industry in Saudi is still almost non-existent—the infrastructure is not there yet, finding tours and getting around may be difficult and online information about the tourist sites is often unreliable.
 At the same time, Saudi Arabia is authentic and has not been spoiled by tourism.
-The Saudis are incredibly friendly and welcoming, the country is exotic even for a seasoned traveler, and tourists are sure to have a good time when visiting this fascinating country.
+Saudis are incredibly friendly and welcoming, the kingdom is exotic even for a seasoned traveler, and tourists are sure to have a good time when visiting this fascinating country.

-BEST TIME TO VISIT SAUDI ARABIA
+THE BEST TIME TO VISIT SAUDI ARABIA

 WHAT TO WEAR IN SAUDI ARABIA